billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ![here](https://asecuritysite.com/public/eth011.png)

-To test, we can just enter the variables for a given function, and get a result:
+To test, we can just enter the variables for a given function, and get a result [here](https://sepolia.etherscan.io/address/0xe983b8c6a1d9f581514ca7a5bd5ff494da43944a#readContract):

 ![here](https://asecuritysite.com/public/eth012.png)

-Note:You can get Ether for our wallet [here](https://faucet.metamask.io/)
+Note: You can get Ether for our wallet [here](https://sepoliafaucet.com/).

 ## Creating ERC-20 tokens